By Zoe Biehl / Last Modified On January 3, 2023

 This recipe is also nut-free and dairy free, and we've left out the eggs too, so it's a great option for your family if you're cooking around different allergies and preferences.

 You should also check out our recipe for Gluten Free Spaghetti.
 It's a simple one for a homemade spaghetti sauce, delicious served with store-bought GF pasta or homemade gluten-free pasta that you make from scratch.
+You should also try your hand at making gluten-free ravioli!

 WHY YOU WILL LOVE THIS GLUTEN-FREE GNOCCHI RECIPE